paion-data/entity-ws/README.md

 [![Docker Hub][Docker Pulls Badge]][Docker Hub URL]
 [![Apache License Badge]][Apache License, Version 2.0]

-__Entity Webservice__ is a Spring Boot application template that lets us set up model driven JSON API web service with minimal effort.
+__Entity Webservice__ is a Spring Boot application template that lets us set up REST JSON API webservice with minimal effort.
 Its goal is to swiftly productionize a persistence webservice with modern CI/CD support.

 Entity Webservice is designed for: